childshc-github/OSPREY_setup/README.md

-# OSPREY (Open-Source Protein Redesign For You) Install Script
+# OSPREY (Open-Source Protein REdesign for You) Install Script
 Updated install script for RESISTOR protocol from sarisabban/Notes.

 ### Requirements: